akkadotnet/Akka.Persistence.Sql/README.md

       # Just pick the newest one (if yours is still newer)
       provider-name = ""

-      # If True, Deletes are done by updating Journal records
-      # Rather than actual physical deletions
-      logical-delete = false

-      # If true, journal_metadata is created
+      # If true, journal_metadata is created and used for deletes
+      # and max sequence number queries.
+      # note that there is a performance penalty for using this.
-      delete-compatibility-mode = true
+      delete-compatibility-mode = false

+      # The database schema, table names, and column names configuration mapping.
+      # The details are described in their respective configuration block below.
-      # If "sqlite", "sqlserver", or "postgresql"
+      # If set to "sqlite", "sql-server", "mysql", or "postgresql",
-      # column names are compatible with
+      # column names will be compatible with legacy Akka.NET persistence sql plugins
-      # Akka.Persistence.Sql Default Column names.
-      # You still -MUST- Set your appropriate table names!
-      table-compatibility-mode = null
+      table-mapping = default

       # If more entries than this are pending, writes will be rejected.
       # This setting is higher than JDBC because smaller batch sizes